rbanos-mv/hello-rails-react/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello rails react

-> Description the project.
+> This exercise is about creating a "Hello World" application to display a random message.
+The back-end is built with Rails and the front-end with React as a single project.

 ## Built With

 - Ruby on Rails
 - PostgreSQL
-- devise / devise-jwt - for authentication
+- ReactJS
-- cancancan - for authorization
+- Redux

 ### Getting Started